jamesgrams/spokapi/README.md

     3. Add the following to the newly created file `{ "RunAllFlashInAllowMode": true, "AllowOutdatedPlugins": true, "DefaultPluginsSetting": 1,"PluginsAllowedForUrls": ["https://*", "http://*"]}`
     4. Restart Chrome/Chrome OS.
 Flash should now be enabled by default.
 You can confirm policies by going to `chrome://policy`
 15. You should be all set!
 Note: You might want to make sure that the computer running the Spokapi server has a static local IP address in your router settings.
 In addition, adding the Spokapi client's URL to the homesreen of your device should provide easy access!
+16. Another note: If you are connecting to a pre-existing chrome instance, you will want to make sure the window is somewhat large, so that Spokapi finds all the right elements (We don't want mobile view!).
+Starting chrome with `--start-maximized` should work on most screens.

 ## Current Support
 - Providers